-Despite this, numerous journalists have made significant contributions to the field with their relentless pursuit of stories that often remain hidden and an unwavering commitment to the truth.
+Despite this, numerous journalists have made significant contributions to the field with an unwavering commitment to truth and the relentless pursuit of stories that might otherwise remain hidden.
+The investigative journalism of Washington Post's Bob Woodward and Carl Bernstein into political corruption led to the Watergate scandal (1972), leading to President Nixon's resignation.

-The list of prominent investigative journalists is extensive with the likes of David Barstow, Julian Assange, Ronan Farrow, Lowell Bergman, Ida Tarbell, Frederick and Bastien Obermaier, Jane Mayer, Nellie Bly, Glenn Greenwald, Laura Poitras, and Barton Gellman.
+The list of prominent investigative journalists is extensive: David Barstow, Julian Assange, Ronan Farrow, Lowell Bergman, Ida Tarbell, Frederick and Bastien Obermaier, Jane Mayer, Nellie Bly, Glenn Greenwald, Laura Poitras, and Barton Gellman.

-At its core, investigative journalism is a beacon of accountability, aiming to hold individuals, institutions, and even governments responsible for their actions.
+At its core, investigative journalism is a beacon of accountability, holding individuals, institutions, and governments responsible for their actions.
 Hence, the emergence of standalone investigative reporting newsrooms came into play in the 1900s.
-Among the pristine nonprofits are Center For Investigative Reporting, Bellingcat, Frontline, Arizona Center For Investigative Reporting, Center For Investigative Reporting (Bosnia and Herzegovina), Canadian Association of Journalists and Center For Investigative Journalism (United Kingdom).
+Among the pristine nonprofits are Center for Investigative Reporting, Bellingcat, Frontline, Arizona Center For Investigative Reporting, Center For Investigative Reporting (Bosnia and Herzegovina), Canadian Association of Journalists, and Center For Investigative Journalism UK.

 Sources